panva/node-oidc-provider/docs/README.md

   }
 });
 ```
-When doing that be sure to remove the client provided headers of the same name on the non-MTLS enabled host name / port in your proxy setup or block the routes for these there completely.
+When doing that be sure to remove the client provided headers of the same name on the non-mutual TLS enabled host name / port in your proxy setup or block the routes for these there completely.

 </details>